 How Recalls Work

-Each recall notice must contain:
+Each recall notice must contain the following:

-- A description of the defect;
+- A description of the defect

-- A description of the remedy, along with instructions on how and when to have the remedy performed.
+- A description of the remedy, along with instructions on how and when to have the remedy performed

-Even if you do not receive a recall notice, you are still entitled to a remedy if either the manufacturer or the NHTSA has issued a recall on your vehicle.
-Be sure to check the NHTSA's website to find out whether there is a recall on your vehicle.
+Even if you do not receive a recall notice, you are still entitled to a remedy if the manufacturer or NHTSA issues a recall on your vehicle.
+Be sure to check NHTSA's website to find out whether there is a recall on your car.